status-im/status-web/apps/website/docs/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 ## Secure your recovery phrase

-If you lose your recovery phrase or someone else gets access to it, you lose access to your Status profile and funds in the [Status Wallet][status-wallet-your-quick-start-guide].
+If you lose your recovery phrase or someone else gets access to it, you lose access to your Status profile and funds in the [Status Wallet](../status-wallet/status-wallet-your-quick-start-guide.md).

 Here are some tips on how to keep your recovery phrase secure: